galaxyproject/galaxy-hub/src/news/2021-01-galaxy-update/index.md

 <img class="card-img-top" src="/src/images/galaxy-logos/usegalaxy-dot-star-white.png" alt="UseGalaxy.*" />

-* Wanna know what has happened in the last 5 years in the Freiburg Galaxy Team?
-[Here is the 5-years report!](https://docs.google.com/document/d/1qZjFADy3opMM5l6nEAMMeYzdf2gpBVCD0Kgglo8ZFj4/preview#)
+* Wanna know what has happened in the European Galaxy community in 2020?
+The Freiburg Galaxy Team has summarised the activities in a [blog post](https://galaxyproject.eu/posts/2020/12/31/balance-2020/).
 * Lots of tool updates on [UseGalaxy.eu](https://galaxyproject.eu/news?tag=tools) and [UseGalaxy.org.au](https://usegalaxy-au.github.io/galaxy/news.html).

 </div>